Clement-Cabriel/Evb-SMLM/README.md

 All codes were developed and tested on a computer with Windows 10, Python version 3.8.8 and equipped with 128 GB of memory.
 Multithread options are available for some codes and were successfully tested.
 Files containing initial data may be provided either in a .raw or in a .npy format.
 They are organized as arrays with four fields: 'x' (pixels), 'y' (pixels), 't' (us), 'p' (no unit). x and y are the lateral positions, t is the timestamp and p is the polarity (positive or negative).

---- Specific remarks about each dataset and code
+--- Specific remarks about each dataset

 * 'AF647_coverslip.raw': raw dataset containing 10 seconds of an acquisition performed on Alexa Fluor 647 deposited on a coverslip.
 Can be used with the read data code or with the localization code.
 * 'AF647_tubulin.zip': [coming soon] raw dataset cotaining a part of an acquiition performed on Alexa Fluor 647 targetting the alpha-tubulin in fixed COS-7 cells.
 Can be used with the read data code or with the localization code.
 * 'AF647_tubulin.zip': raw dataset cotaining a part of an acquiition performed on Alexa Fluor 647 targetting the alpha-tubulin in fixed COS-7 cells.
 Can be used with the read data code or with the localization code.
 * 'AF647_coverslip_sensitivity.zip': raw datasets containing 5 seconds of acquisitions performed on Alexa Fluor 647 deposited on a coverslip  with dSTORM buffer for different sensitivities.
 Acquisitions performed with the same conditions aside from the sensitivity.
 Contains 'AF647_coverslip-low_sentitivity', 'AF647_coverslip-standard_sensitivity', 'AF647_coverslip-high_sentitivity'.
 Can be used with the read data code or with the localization code.

+--- Specific remarks about each code

 * 'Read_data_evb.py': code to read raw datasets and perform some data cropping and optional basic data filtering and export the results as .npy datasets.
 Can be used to generate time frames and export them as .tif stack files.
 * 'Localization_eventbased_blinking.py': code to perform the localization of molecules on blinking movies